freedomofpress/securedrop-client/app/architecture.md

 In production, encrypted data from the server is decrypted by the application using the `sd-gpg` VM and Qubes split-gpg functionality.
 This ensures that:

 - Decryption keys only live on the `sd-gpg` VM
-- Decryption is done in the trusted, isolated `sd-gpg` VM
+- Decryption is done in the isolated `sd-gpg` VM

 After decryption, plaintext messages are stored in the SQLite database and files are written to disk on the `sd-app` VM with the filepath persisted to SQLite.